illuminatech/balance/README.md

 Balance::revert($transactionId);
 ```

-This method will not remove original transaction, but create new one, which compensates it.
+This method will not remove original transaction, but create a new one, which compensates it.

 ## Querying accounts <span id="querying-accounts"></span>